-Several occupational programs such as the Nursing programs, the Physical Therapist Assistant program, the Cosmetology program, the Truck Driving program, and the Health Information Technology program have special admission requirements.
-Please refer to the admission requirements for these programs or contact the appropriate department for additional information.
-(In addition to the policies and procedures in this Catalog, all nursing and physical therapist assistant students are governed by program handbooks, which take precedence over the Catalog in the areas that are covered by the program handbooks.)
+Several occupational programs such as Nursing, Physical Therapist Assistant, Cosmetology, Truck Driving, and Health Information Technology have special admission requirements.
+Please refer to the admission requirements for these programs, or contact the appropriate department for additional information.
+(In addition to the policies and procedures in this catalog, all nursing and physical therapist assistant students are governed by program handbooks that take precedence over the catalog in the areas covered by the program handbooks.)